 For those of you who don’t know what a mom tribe is, it’s basically it a group of like-minded mommy’s who you can call on for fun, friendship, tears, advice, companionship, coffee, wine, … whatever you need.
 A support group.
 A tribe to belong to.

 I was briefly in a ‘baby group’ shortly after my eldest daughter was born.
 It was good fun.
-I met some really lovely ladies, some of whom I am still in touch with through the wonder that is Facebook.
+I met some really lovely ladies, some of whom I am still in touch with through Facebook.
 They definitely helped to just be able to talk to other moms who were going through all the same stuff I was as a new mother.

-Then we moved again, to another country, a new city where I knew NO ONE, and I haven’t been part of an actual mom tribe/baby group again.
+Then we moved again, to another country, a new city where I knew NO ONE.
+I haven’t been part of an actual mom tribe since.

 The first time, my youngest was five weeks old.
 I was quite depressed and unhappy.
-I eventually made friends with a neighbour who’s kids were the same age as mine.
-She spoke English but her kids didn’t, only Afrikaans, but that was fine, kids don’t even need to speak to be able to communicate.
+I eventually made friends with a neighbour whose kids were the same age as mine.
+She spoke English but her kids didn’t, only Afrikaans, but that was fine.
+Kids don’t even need to speak to be able to communicate.

 After that we moved to where we are now.
 We’ve been here for about 18 months now – the longest we’ve been in one place for the past five years.
 I have got to know quite a few people here, and everyone is very nice, but this is a small town.
 The exact reasons I loved being in my hometown apply here.
 These people all knew each other in high school.
 They were each other’s bridesmaids, they married brothers, they shared a room in hospital when they gave birth, you get the picture.
 It’s not that they aren’t welcoming, but their lives are already full.
 They have their friends, their tribes.